Table of Contents

 Why businesses are adopting it:

-- Reduces physical resource needs in training or demos
+- Reduces the need for physical resources in training or demonstrations.

 7. Cross-Platform Development Tools Gaining More Attention

-Companies now seek to cut costs by building once for multiple platforms.
-Tools like Flutter, React Native, and Xamarin support apps that work on both Android and iOS with a single codebase.
+Companies now aim to reduce costs by developing once for multiple platforms.
+Tools such as Flutter, React Native, and Xamarin allow apps to run on both Android and iOS using a single codebase.

 According to Verified Market Reports, the cross-platform game engine market was valued at USD 6.25 billion in 2024 and is expected to reach USD 12.45 billion by 2033, growing at a CAGR of 8.5% from 2026 to 2033.